devstream-io/website/blog/2022-04-20-minikube/index.md

 Open the browser, visit `localhost:3000`, and "Hello World!" will soon show up.

-Another way to access this service is to use `minikube service sample-deploy` command and minikube will launch a browser page for you with the right `url:port` address.
+Another way to access this service is to use the `minikube service sample-deploy` command and minikube will launch a browser page for you with the right `url:port` address.

-And we could use the command `minikube tunnel` to use the `LoadBalancer` type Service.
+And we can use the command `minikube tunnel` to use the `LoadBalancer` type Service.
 Here is an example:

 ```sh
 $ kubectl delete service sample-deploy